mbridak/augratin/README.md

 ## Recent changes

+- [23-2-17] Repackaged for PyPi and pip install
 - Changed map to dark mode.
 - Made window resizable.
 - You can use either flrig or rigctld for CAT control.